mgood7123/kpp/README.md

 * publish plugin
 * figure out how to include this in other projects
 * improve installation and usage information
+* figure out how to hook gradle syntax analysis to provide autocompletion for directives and macros

 ## what works?
 * #define is fully functional